|

 Are hardship

 distributions allowed from an IRA?
+Not exactly.

 There is generally no limit on when an IRA owner may take a distribution